Fabbbou/duh/README.md

 Roadmap:

-- Rely on XDG paths using [adrg/xdg](https://github.com/adrg/xdg)
-    - deprecate PathProvider
-    - ease tests using XDG args instead of pathProvider and hard-coded stuff
 - specify the CLI:
+    - GIT
     - alias/aliases injection
     - functions injection and edit
-    - GIT
     - repository/repo/repos
         - add sync with github/gitlab urls
         - list all repos and who is available
         - enable/disable
     - exports

-- decouple toml files handling from the file_db to be able to easily switch to other files
+- Rely on XDG paths using [adrg/xdg](https://github.com/adrg/xdg)
+    - deprecate PathProvider
+    - ease tests using XDG args instead of pathProvider and hard-coded stuff

+- installation script
+    - from artifacts
+    - from source
+    - from brew
+- add artifact building for windows, linux, macos
+- VSCode extension direnv like (for exports? functions? git aliases?)